kubeshop/fuse-releases/README.md

 AI-powered expertise with deep domain knowledge at your fingertips; Botkube Fuse delivers tailored guidance for your unique infrastructure, pipelines, and services.

-📖 Read more about Botkube FUse features on [the official website](https://botkube.io/fuse/).
+📖 Read more about Botkube Fuse features on [the official website](https://botkube.io/fuse/).

 ![Using fuse in CLI](docs/assets/prompt.gif)